Email newsletter best practices for solopreneurs

 That being said, including your offers with your other valuable content can make it feel more authentic and less salesy (for both you and them).
 But when you need to market something, don’t be afraid to send that dedicated and more focused ask.

-The Why: Does a newsletter align with my goals?
+The Why: Does an email newsletter align with my goals?

 You’re likely managing a lot of different channels – or thinking about where to put your time – so here are a few questions to ask yourself: